Sairyss/domain-driven-hexagon/README.md

 For example, check [typeorm.repository.base.ts](src/infrastructure/database/base-classes/typeorm.repository.base.ts) file.
 After each create/update/delete operation it emits an event, for example: `user.updated` or `user.deleted` with an entity object.
 This may be useful for creating an [audit log](https://en.wikipedia.org/wiki/Audit_trail) to track all changes to important entities.
 Read more on why audit logs may be useful: [Why soft deletes are evil and what to do instead](https://jameshalsall.co.uk/posts/why-soft-deletes-are-evil-and-what-to-do-instead).

-Communication between modules also can be done using events instead of coupling modules to each other by importing files directly.
+Communication between modules/domains (inside the same process) also can be done using events instead of coupling them to each other by importing files directly.

 ## Other things that can be a part of Infrastructure layer: